jaromtia/Great-Vault/00 - notes/Cybersecurity Architecture and Engineering - D488.md

 updated_date: <% tp.file.creation_date('YYYY-MM-DD') %>
 type: course
 ---
+This is what I currently have in obsidian.
+Make the notes look more organized:

 # 📚 Cybersecurity Architecture and Engineering - D488
 - **🏷️Tags** :   #<% tp.file.creation_date('MM-YYYY') %> #course